Brooke Tonon

 Brooke Tonon (born 19 September 2003) is a professional Australian rules football player who currently plays for the Adelaide Crows in the AFL Women's (AFLW).
 She originally played for in the SANFL Women's League (SANFLW) and was drafted with pick 20 overall in the 2021 AFL Women's draft.

 Early life

 Tonon is originally from Mount Gambier, South Australia.
 She boarded at Scotch College in Adelaide while playing junior football.

 While playing for in the SANFLW, Tonon won the SANFL Women's premiership in 2021 when Glenelg defeated in the grand final.
 She was also named in the SANFLW Team of the Year in 2021 as a defender.

-She representated South Australia at the under-19 AFLW Championships in the same year, excelling in the same defensive role.
+She represented South Australia at the under-19 AFLW Championships in the same year, excelling in the same defensive role.
 Playing junior football during her draft year, Tonon also played for the Mitcham Hawks Football Club in the Adelaide Footy League and Scotch College.